vacp2p/rfc/ETHCHAT.md

 # Implementation Suggestions

 -   The ADKG mechanism suggested works in asynchronous networks of $n \geq 3t + 1$ nodes, where at most t nodes could be malicious.
 The protocol supports any reconstruction threshold in $l \in [t, n-t-1]$.
 -   The DKG suggested makes assumes the existence of a PKI.
-In case of requiring removing such assumption, one can replace the VSS scheme with the Alhaddad, Varia, and Zhang’s proposal ([https://eprint.iacr.org/2021/118](https://eprint.iacr.org/2021/118)) at the price of increasing the complexity.
+In case of requiring removing such assumption, one can replace the VSS scheme with the [Alhaddad et al.](https://eprint.iacr.org/2021/118) at the price of increasing the complexity.
 -   The output of the DKG may be an integer (modulo a prime), meaning that one should apply a KDF to that output in order to obtain a result which could be used as an input for the double ratchet.
--   This approach share similarities with Farcaster’s point of view ([https://github.com/farcasterxyz/protocol/discussions/99](https://github.com/farcasterxyz/protocol/discussions/99)).
+-   This approach share similarities with the point of view of [Farcaster](https://github.com/farcasterxyz/protocol/discussions/99).

 # Copyright